-The Lennox Jewel, otherwise known as the Darnley Locket, a heart shaped locket set with precious stones, gold, enamel, Burmese rubies, Indian emerald and cobalt-blue glass was made in 1570 for Lady Margaret commemorate her husband.
+The Lennox Jewel, otherwise known as the Darnley Locket, a heart-shaped locket set with precious stones, gold, enamel, Burmese rubies, Indian emerald and cobalt-blue glass were made in 1570 for Lady Margaret to commemorate her husband.
 The jewel reveals the couple's ambitions for their grandson, the future James VI and I. The Lennox Jewel was formerly in the collection of art historian and antiquarian, Horace Walpole, but was purchased by Queen Victoria in 1842.
 The jewel is now on display to the public at Holyrood House in Edinburgh.

 In 1574 she again aroused Elizabeth's displeasure by arranging the marriage of her younger son, Charles, to Elizabeth Cavendish, the daughter of the wealthy and formidable Elizabeth, Countess of Shrewsbury, otherwise known as Bess of Hardwick.
-Lady Lennox was sent was sent to the Tower again, but was pardoned after her son's death in 1576.
+Lady Lennox was sent to the Tower again but was pardoned after her son's death in 1576.

-Margaret took great interest in her grandchildren, James and Arabella, becoming a devoted and affectionate grandmother.
+Margaret took great interest in her grandchildren, James and Arabella, becoming devoted and affectionate grandmother.
 The health of her remaining son, Charles Stuart was a source of worry to Margaret.
 He often spat blood and his cheeks, at times, carried the high flush of the consumptive.
-After Charles' death, she helped care for his daughter, Lady Arbella Stuart, but did not survive him by very long.
-A few days before her death at the ageof 52 in March, 1578, she dined with Elizabeth's favourite, Robert Dudley, Earl of Leicester, which led to rumours that she had been poisoned although there is no evidence for this.
-In her will of 1578 she still remembered her uncle Henry VIII fondly, listing a picture of Henry among her treasured possessions.
+After Charles' death, she helped care for his daughter, Lady Arbella Stuart, but did not survive him for very long.
+A few days before her death at the age of 52 in March 1578, she dined with Elizabeth's favourite, Robert Dudley, Earl of Leicester, which led to rumours that she had been poisoned although there is no evidence for this.
+In her will of 1578, she still remembered her uncle Henry VIII fondly, listing a picture of Henry among her treasured possessions.